Greenland

 Until finally everything’s frozen

-The whole day passed as we sailed down an enormous glacial valley with peaks and sheer cliffs towering on either side of us.
+The entire day passed as we sailed down an enormous glacial valley, peaks and sheer cliffs towering on either side.
 Our only company on the water were enormous bergs.
-Glaciers entered the water, cracking and sparkling, popping and growling.
-Next to a vast glacier a small family of eider ducks swam by, so tiny the mother seemed to know exactly where she was taking her chicks in this wild place.
+Glaciers calved into the water, cracking, sparkling, popping, and growling.
+Near a vast glacier, a small family of eider ducks swam by; the mother, so tiny, seemed to know exactly where she was leading her chicks in this wild place.

-On land again and plagued again by starving mosquitoes we scrambled and walked on rocks and alpine vegetation covering Bear Island.
+On land again, plagued once more by starving mosquitoes, we scrambled over rocks and alpine vegetation covering Bear Island.
 Rocks and boulders glinted with quartz.
-A loon called out and an iceberg collapsed in on itself sending shards, lumps and waves into the water.
-Mountain peaks like turrets and fairy tale castles surrounded us.
-Bergs like imaginings from the mind of Salvador Dali floated in the inky ocean.
+A loon called out as an iceberg collapsed in on itself, sending shards, chunks, and waves into the water.
+Mountain peaks like turrets and fairy-tale castles surrounded us.
+Bergs resembling imaginings from the mind of Salvador Dalí floated in the inky ocean.

 Bear Islands

-We ate an early breakfast on board and headed off for another part of Bear Island where we walked across rocks and scrub.
-In our group we are contained.
-We must stay by our leader with her gun and stay in sight of each other.
-There is no path in this wild place and we must scramble and stagger over low brush and rocks.
-We feel guilty damaging the low, slow growing arctic plants as we walk brutishly with our big hiking boots.
-Again, we find bones.
-We learn that the Arctic is polluted with persistent organic compounds that accumulate in animal fat, disrupt hormones, and cause health problems for animals including humans.
-The Innuit are told to eat less of their traditional diet to reduce exposure.
-But what is their alternative diet?
-Likely it is processed sugary foods.
+We ate an early breakfast on board and headed to another part of Bear Island, walking across rocks and scrub.
+Our group stayed contained; we had to remain near our leader with her gun and keep each other in sight.
+There is no path here, just wild terrain requiring us to scramble and stagger over low brush and rocks.
+We felt guilty damaging the low, slow-growing Arctic plants under our heavy hiking boots.
+Again, we found bones.
+We learned the Arctic is polluted with persistent organic compounds that accumulate in animal fat, disrupting hormones and causing health problems for animals, including humans.
+The Inuit are advised to eat less of their traditional diet to reduce exposure.
+But what is their alternative?
+Likely processed, sugary foods.

 Loons on Bear Island